Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: LAGO Notation and Assumptions

 This article considers a linear and a cubic cost function, $C(\boldsymbol{x})$.
-We assume that there is a unique solution to the optimisation problem of equation (\ref{optimisationCost}), which depends continuously on $\B$ in an open neighbourhood of $\B^{*}$.
-A detailed discussion of the formulation and computational implementation of this optimisation problem under both linear and cubic cost functions is provided in Nevo et al. (\citeyear{nevo2021analysis}) and Bing et al. (\citeyear{bing2023learn}).
+We assume that there is a unique solution to the optimization problem of equation (\ref{optimizationCost}), depending continuously on $\B$ in an open neighborhood of $\B^{*}$.
+Details on the formulation and computational implementation of this optimization problem under linear and cubic cost functions are provided in Nevo et al. (\citeyear{nevo2021analysis}) and Bing et al. (\citeyear{bing2023learn}).